eddiechu-zz/Encrypt-Delete-Test/README.md

 **Stop encryption is the last defense, which cannot be neglected.**

-**Again, stop encryption is the last defense, which cannot be neglected.**
+**Advanced penetration detection is important, but stop encryption is the last defense, which cannot be neglected.**

 # Which brand can detect encryption operation?